Skip to content

 Before enabling AI-generated comments, ensure the following:

-• AI Provider Integration: An AI provider (e.g., OpenAI, Gemini, Anthropic) is configured with a valid API key, as outlined in the Integrating AI Providers for Assisted Remediation guide.
+• AI Provider Integration: An AI provider (e.g., OpenAI, Bedrock, Gemini, and Anthropic) is configured with a valid API key, as outlined in the Integrating AI Providers for Assisted Remediation guide.

 • Suitable AI Model: The chosen model must support text generation and code analysis (e.g., gpt-4, claude-sonnet, gemini-pro).
 Models designed for image or audio processing are incompatible and may result in errors.